ceta/dependify.js/README.md

 ```

 ###Array
-Hide and show multiple elements
+Hide and show a selected number of elements.

 ```html
 <div class="container">